THU-KEG/MAVEN-dataset/README.md

 ## Data

-The dataset can be obtained from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/874e0ad810f34272a03b/) or [Google Drive](https://drive.google.com/drive/folders/19Q0lqJE6A98OLnRqQVhbX3e6rG4BVGn8?usp=sharing).
+The dataset (ver.
+1.0) can be obtained from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/874e0ad810f34272a03b/) or [Google Drive](https://drive.google.com/drive/folders/19Q0lqJE6A98OLnRqQVhbX3e6rG4BVGn8?usp=sharing).
 The data format is introduced in [this document](DataFormat.md).

 ## CodaLab